-ALACPD exploits an ensemble of TAEnets with different skip connection sizes to detect change-points.
+ALACPD exploits an ensemble of TAEnets with different skip connection sizes to detect change points.
 Each TAEnet is trained individually on the input data.
 However, ALACPD decides a new sample does not belong to the current data distribution only when a majority of sub-networks report a high reconstruction loss.
 The high reconstruction loss is reported when the reconstruction loss for a sample goes beyond the threshold of sub-network $m\in\{1, 2, ..., M\}$ ($th_{state}^m$).
 This threshold is determined by the average loss of samples in the current state for sub-network $m$.
 At each time step, if the received input belongs to the current data distribution, the model updates itself by training all the sub-networks on this sample.
-On the other hand, if the sample does not belong to this distribution, TAEnet Ensemble will not be updated.
-A change-point is detected when ALACPD identifies several samples in a row that do not belong to the current data distribution.
+On the other hand, if the sample does not belong to this distribution, the TAEnet Ensemble will not be updated.
+A change point is detected when ALACPD identifies several samples in a row that do not belong to the current data distribution.

-After a change-point is detected, ALACPD adapts itself to the new distribution of the input data.
+After a change point is detected, ALACPD adapts itself to the new distribution of the input data.
 All sub-networks will be trained on the samples from the new distribution.
 In other words, we are observing a new state in the input time series.